Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-01.md

 Order in Which Files are Parsed

 1. HTML is parsed first.
-2. If any link scrit elements are presents, it will request them and then parse them both.**
+2. If any link script elements are presents, it will request them and then parse them both.**
 3. The browser generates an in-memory DOM tree and CSSOM tree and compiles and executes the parsed JavaScript.
 4. The browser builds the DOM tree and applies CSSOM styles, and executes the JavaScript.